-After 4 bouts with childhood cancer, this teen has learned valuable lessons she wants to share.
+After 4 bouts with childhood cancer, this young adult has learned valuable lessons she wants to share.

 Your child, best friend, family member or a neighbor was just diagnosed with childhood cancer or is a cancer survivor.
 It’s always going to be hard to be around a diagnosis like this, but it will always be harder for the cancer patient.
 I know: I am a four-time cancer survivor.